physiozoo/physiozoo.github.io/docs/sections/intro.rst

 Introduction
 ************
-**PhysioZoo** is a collaborative platform dedicated to the study of the heart rate variability (HRV) in Humans and other mammals’ electrophysiological recordings.
+**PhysioZoo** is a collaborative platform dedicated to the study of the heart rate variability (HRV) from Humans and other mammals’ electrophysiological recordings.
 The main components of the platform are:

 - *Software*